top of page

 When you look at it that way, the answer seems simple: We need a combination of lower mortgage rates and more housing units, right?
 Yes, but there are many challenges, side effects, and unintended consequences that come with that answer.

-There’s another cool thing we can do!
+That said, the good news is that there are innovative ways we can make headway here.
 From May 1969 to the mid-1970s, the Department of Housing and Urban Development (HUD) executed Operation Breakthrough, a 3-phase demonstration that tested groundbreaking building materials and methods.
 The program was designed “to identify and demonstrate solutions to obstacles preventing large-scale housing production in the nation, with the goal of volume production of quality housing for all income groups.”
 The demonstration “sought housing system improvements, while at the same time, improved environmental quality and low-cost maintenance.”

 At the time, George Romney, who was Secretary of HUD in the Nixon administration, reiterated that Operation Breakthrough was “not a program designed to see just how cheaply we can build a house, but was a way to break through to total new systems of housing production, financing, marketing, management, and land use.”